 We have two walks you can try out – a 5K around the Lake or a longer 9K walk that goes through Arundel Park.
 Both walks start in the centre of Arundel.

-We also love visiting Arundel Castle when the Tulip Festival is on – a sight not to be missed!
+We also love visiting Arundel Castle when the Tulip Festival is on in the months of April/May – a sight not to be missed!

-There are lots of options for cafes and shops to browse too – we never leave without picking up some fudge from the Copper Pan Fudge Company and there are lots of cute homeware shops too!
+There are lots of options for cafes and shops to browse too.
 If you are into nature, then there are lots of stunning birds at the WWT Wetland Centre including Kingfishers.

 If you would like to list your event or shop with us, email us at email@example.com for our advertising brochure.

 Try our Swanbourne Lake walk that takes you around the picturesque Swanbourne Lake, and then up past the Hiorne Tower and back down through Arundel town centre, where there are plenty of spots to grab some refreshments or ice cream!
 This 5K walk is nice and relaxed with a bit of a climb up to the Hiorne Tower but with rewarding views at the top!

 Arundel Castle is situated within some beautiful award-winning gardens, which include a Rose Garden and the Fitzalan Chapel’s White Garden.
 Arundel Tulip Festival runs from mid-April onwards, which showcases more than 120,000 tulips in over 130 varieties.
 They really are stunning, and definitely not one to be missed!
 The Tulip festival is popular so make sure you book tickets well in advance.